 Mr. Dougherty has served as Chief Executive Officer of Oclaro since June 2013 and has served as a director of Oclaro since April 2009.
 Prior to Oclaro, Mr. Dougherty served as a director of Avanex Corporation from April 2005 to April 2009, when Avanex and Bookham merged to create Oclaro.
 Mr. Dougherty has served as a director of Picarro, Inc., a manufacturer of ultra-sensitive gas spectroscopy equipment using laser-based technology, since October 2002.
 He also has served on the board of directors of the Ronald McDonald House at Stanford since January 2004.
 From February 2001 until September 2002, Mr. Dougherty was the Chief Operating Officer at JDS Uniphase Corporation (JDS), an optical technology company.
 Prior to JDS he was the Chief Operating Officer of SDL, Inc., from March 1997 to February 2001 when they were acquired by JDS.
 From 1989 to 1997, Mr. Dougherty was the Director of Product Management and Marketing at Lucent Technologies Microelectronics in the Optoelectronics Strategic Business Unit.
 Mr. Dougherty received a B.Sc. degree in Optics in 1983 from the University of Rochester.

 Ms. Haylor has served as a director of Oclaro since August 2016.
-She has served as the Chief Human Resources Officer and member of the Executive Committee of Royal Philips, a global industrial company with businesses in lighting, healthcare and consumer lifestyle, since June 2014.
-Prior to joining Royal Philips, from February 2011 to November 2012, Ms. Haylor was the Senior Vice President, HR Operations, HR Business Partners and Talent Management of Flextronics, an electronics, manufacturing services and end to end supply chain solutions provider, and from November 2012 to June 2014, Ms. Haylor was the Chief Human Resources Officer of Flextronics.
-Ms. Haylor began her carrier in human resources with Siemens in 1988 and later joined Motorola in June 1998, where she held a number of HR roles within Motorola and worked in many businesses.
-She earned an M.A. in Strategic Human Resource Management from the Kingston Business School of the University of London, graduated from the Advanced HR Executive Program at the University of Michigan and earned a Six Sigma – Black Belt.
+Since April 2017, she has been a Partner with The Boston Consulting Group.
+Prior to joining The Boston Consulting Group, from June 2014 to March 2017, Ms. Haylor was the Chief Human Resources Officer and member of the Executive Committee of Royal Philips, a global industrial company with businesses in lighting, healthcare and consumer lifestyle.
+From February 2011 to November 2012, Ms. Haylor was the Senior Vice President, HR Operations, HR Business Partners and Talent Management of Flextronics, an electronics, manufacturing services and end to end supply chain solutions provider, and from November 2012 to June 2014, Ms. Haylor was the Chief Human Resources Officer of Flextronics.
+Ms. Haylor began her career in human resources with Siemens in 1988 and later joined Motorola in June 1998, where she held a number of HR roles within Motorola and worked in many businesses.
+She earned an M.A. in Strategic Human Resource Management from the Kingston Business School of the University of London, graduated from the Advanced HR Executive Program at the University of Michigan and earned a Six Sigma – Black Belt.)

 Mr. Smith has served as a director of Oclaro since July 2012.
 Prior to Oclaro, Mr. Smith served on Opnext’s Board of Directors from April 2009 to July 2012.
 From September 2014 to September 2016, Mr. Smith served as President, AT&T Technology Operations, where he was responsible for all technology-related operations across AT&T’s global service footprint, including network planning and engineering, AT&T’s global network operations center, mobility and wireline central offices, undersea cable infrastructure, construction and engineering with wireless field operations, core installation and maintenance, U-verse field operations and data center operations.
 From January 2010 to September 2014, Mr. Smith was President, AT&T Network Operations.
 From March 2008 to January 2010, Mr. Smith was President, Local Network Operations at AT&T, where he was responsible for all local network-related operations across AT&T’s domestic footprint.
 From October 2007 to March 2008, Mr. Smith was AT&T’s Executive Vice President — Shared Services, in charge of mass market and enterprise operations, corporate real estate, procurement, regional wireline planning, and business planning and integration, and from January 2007 to October 2007 he served as AT&T’s Senior Vice President of Network Operations in the Southeast.
 Before AT&T’s acquisition of BellSouth Corporation in December 2006, Mr. Smith served as Chief Technology Officer for BellSouth from 2001 until December 2006, responsible for setting the overall technology direction for BellSouth’s core infrastructure.
 In that position, he was responsible for network and operations technology, internet protocol applications, next generation strategy, and BellSouth Entertainment, LLC.
 Mr. Smith graduated with honors from North Carolina State University at Raleigh in 1979, and was on the board of advisors of its graduate school for several years.
 He is the former chairman of the board of the Make a Wish Foundation of Georgia and Alabama and has served on several other non-profit boards.